 If you would like to learn more about Boom Cards or get more ideas for ways to use them in your classroom, click to read the blog posts below.

-We are all hoping to be back in the classroom on time to start a brand new year next fall.
+Students in our area have been back in school for months.
+I know that is not the case for everyone.
 What a joy it will be to walk back into your music classroom and see your students face-to-face.
-All of these online music activities for elementary students will be great lessons to work into your plans again next year.
+We will never take that for granted again.
+All of these online music activities for elementary students will make perfect lessons in the classroom, the private studio, or for distance learning.